Krush18/Linear-Reg/README.md

-# Overfitted
+# Linear-Reg
-Repository for linear, logistic regression and machine learning programs.
+Repository for linear regression.
 This program takes the Boston property data from Scikit learn and fits the linear regression model to it.
 The Response variable Median price value of the model is log transformed.
 Libraries used: